Veteran Employee accused of Sexual Harassment

 Sexual Harassment Lawyer

-If you have ever been an employee who endured workplace sexual harassment at a radio station in New York, New Jersey, or Philadelphia, contact a sexual harassment lawyer at the Derek T. Smith Law Group, PLLC in New York, New Jersey, or Philadelphia.
+If you have ever been an employee who endured workplace sexual harassment at a radio station in New York City, Miami, New Jersey, or Philadelphia, contact a sexual harassment lawyer at the Derek Smith Law Group, PLLC in New York City, Miami, New Jersey, or Philadelphia.
 Our sexual harassment lawyers are thoroughly skilled in a variety of protected classes regarding workplace discrimination and are prepared to represent employees both in and out of the courtroom.
-For more information on sexual harassment in the workplace, read our employment law blog.